 Inattentiveness, characterized by getting easily distracted, losing interest in an activity quickly or an inability to complete one task before moving on to another, difficulty remembering or following directions, and making careless mistakes on a regular basis.

 In some cases, physical or verbal aggression may be present.

-In the past, children were often prescribed stimulant medications to reduce their symptoms.
+In the past, children with ADHD were often prescribed stimulant medications to reduce their symptoms.
 Due to side effects, including poor appetite, weight loss, and a significant change in mood, parents are increasingly reluctant to give these medications, such as Ritalin and Adderall, to their children.
-Nonstimulant medications, such as Strattera, are also recommended as a treatment option.
-However, they carry a “black box” warning that it can cause suicidal thoughts in teens and children.

 Currently, only 6.1% of the children with ADHD in the U.S. are given prescription medication.
 In fact, one in five American children with an ADHD diagnosis is not receiving treatment of any kind.

 Vitamin B6: B6 is crucial for the production of dopamine, norepinephrine, and serotonin in the brain, which are all neurotransmitters that can be affected by ADHD.
 One study has found that children taking B6 was slightly more effective than Ritalin at improving behavior in children with ADHD.
 However, other studies have not been able to duplicate these results.

 Iron: One study found that 84% of children with ADHD had low iron levels compared to only 18% who did not have ADHD.
 A correlation has been found between low iron levels, cognitive deficits, and severe ADHD.
 As a result, a number of parents give their children a daily iron supplement or multivitamin to decrease symptoms.